 SECRETARY OF DEFENSE IRON MAN6 of 12Before the Avengers found themselves "Disassembled," Tony Stark was in a pretty good place for once.
 Not only had he revealed his secret identity to the world once again, but he'd found himself accepting the president's offer of a role in his cabinet, becoming the U.S. Secretary of Defense.

 Admittedly, the Scarlet Witch quickly made that job go away by magically making Tony drunk at a United Nations meeting, where he insulted various diplomats and found himself forced out of the position, but it wasn't long before Stark found himself back in a position of power as director of S.H.I.E.L.D.
 Of course, that didn't really work out too well, either.
-Maybe someone should make sure that Tony doesn't accept any high-powered positions anytime soon, just in case.

 PRESIDENT THOR7 of 12What's that, you say?
 Thor was President of the United States?
 When did that happen?

 Clearly, someone doesn't remember the alternate reality visited by the Ultimate Fantastic Four when Mark Millar returned to the series with artist Greg Land in tow.
 While you may be upset that our America has never had a leader as chiseled and buff as the son of Odin, you can console yourself with the thought that we've also never been invaded by Skrulls, either.

 PRESIDENT NIGHTHAWK8 of 12Sadly, the closest to President Batman that we may ever come, Bruce Wayne's counterpart over in Marvel's Earth Squadron Supreme found himself in charge of the most powerful country in the free world but not himself when he became President while under the mental thrall of the villainous Over-Mind in a storyline from the dearly-departed (and often wacky) original Defenders series.